-'MOSTLY DEAD THINGS packs messed-up families, scandalous love affairs, art, life, death and the great state of Florida into one delicious, darkly funny package.
+'Messed-up families, scandalous love affairs, art, life, death and the great state of Florida in one delicious, darkly funny package.
 Kristen Arnett is a wickedly talented and a wholly original voice' Jami Attenberg

 This book is my song of the summer - New York Times